amine-abdeljaoued/PoXemon/Project_Report.md

 Afterwards, I started working more closely with the other teams, as my main objectives regarding my part were achieved.
 Hence, Maxence and I first collaborated with the Fights Team, developing several new types of attacks, ‘super-attacks’, which one would unlock throughout the game.
 Then, we started helping the map team, as realizing map is not a particularly difficult task, but it is very time-consuming.
 We realized three new maps: one representing the sports facilities of the campus, one displaying the Bachelor buildings on campus (the ones we live in), and finally a labyrinth one, from which one accesses the map leading to the final boss one has to defeat to complete the game.
 Finally, I discussed with the map team to decide the best ways to connect them to the game’s path and they realised the bridges between the maps.

 The project was overall a challenging experience but it taught me a lot.
-It was my first project in such a big group, and, on the one hand, it made me aware of the incredible amount of issues that can come out of nowhere on the last day (compatibility, misunderstandings, merging problems, etc.), on the other hand, it was instructive, insightful and fun.
+It was my first project in such a big group, and, on the one hand, it made me aware of the incredible amount of issues that can come out of nowhere on the last day (compatibility, misunderstandings, merging problems, etc.), on the other hand, it was instructive, insightful and really funny.

 ### Benjamin Montagnes (Map Team, Project leader):